IgniteUI/help-topics/topics/02_Controls/igEditors/00_igCurrencyEditor/00_igCurrencyEditor_igCurrencyEditor_Overview.md

 ```

 This command will add a new currency editor no matter if your application is created in Angular, React or jQuery.
-For more information and the list of all available commands read [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.
+For more information and the list of all available commands read the [Using Ignite UI CLI](Using-Ignite-UI-CLI.html) topic.

 ## Adding igCurrencyEditor to a Web Page